300 West Thirteen Mile Road

 The Elections Division is administered by the City Clerk.
 This division is responsible for voter registration and providing lists of registered voters upon request.
 Other duties include conducting Federal, State, County and City elections in accordance with the Federal and State Election Laws while striving to protect the rights of the voters.
 Click Here for an Application for Absent Voter Ballot.
 Click Herefor a City Voting Precinct Map.

 In December 2010, City Council adopted an Ordinance to alter voting precinct boundary lines to decrease the number of voting precincts in Madison Heights from 15 to 11.
-The Clerk's Office will be mailing new voter id cards to all affected voters in 2011.
+The Clerk's Office mailed voter id cards to all affected voters in 2011.

 On Election Days, the polls will be open 7:00 a.m. until 8:00 p.m.